pagekit/docs/migrations.md

 ```

 You can use the `migrator` service to
-automatically run any migration scripts needed, as long as you stick to certain
+automatically run any migration script needed, as long as you stick to certain
 conventions.

 ```PHP